 iCloud is a free service that lets users access their personal content on all their devices—wirelessly and automatically via Apple ID. iCloud does this by combining network-based storage with dedicated APIs, supported by full integration with the operating system.
 Apple provides server infrastructure, backup, and user accounts, so you can focus on building great iCloud-enabled apps.

 There are three iCloud storage services: key-value storage, document storage, and CloudKit.
-The core idea behind iCloud is to eliminate explicit synchronization between devices.
+The core idea behind key-value and document storage is to eliminate explicit synchronization between devices.
 A user never needs to think about syncing, and your app never interacts directly with iCloud servers.
-When you adopt iCloud storage APIs as described in this document, changes appear automatically on all the devices attached to an iCloud account.
+When you adopt these APIs as described in this document, changes appear automatically on all the devices attached to an iCloud account.
 Your users get safe, consistent, and transparent access to their personal content everywhere.

 At a Glance

 iCloud is all about content, so your integration effort focuses on the model layer of your app.
 Because instances of your app running on a user’s other devices can change the local app instance’s data model, you design your app to handle such changes.
-You might also need to modify the user interface for presenting iCloud-based files and information.
+You might also need to modify the user interface for presenting iCloud-based files and data.

 In one important case, Cocoa adopts iCloud for you: A document-based app for OS X v10.8 or later requires very little iCloud adoption work, thanks to the capabilities of the

 There are many different ways you can use iCloud storage, and a variety of technologies available to access it.
 This document introduces all the iCloud storage APIs and offers guidance in how to design your app in the context of iCloud.

 iCloud Supports User Workflows

 Adopting iCloud key-value and document storage in your app lets your users begin a workflow on one device and finish it on another.

 Say you provide a podcast app.
 A commuter subscribes to a podcast on his iPhone and listens to the first 20 minutes on his way to work.
 At the office, he launches your app on his iPad.
 The episode automatically downloads and the play head advances to the point he was listening to.